BBN-E/tac-kbp-eal/README.md

 * a 'quote filter' to remove material with CAS and BF offsets in quoted regions will be built from the original text of the data set.
-* competitor submissions will be validated using `validateSystemOutput`.
+* competitor submissions will be validated using `validateSystemOutput2015`.
 * all material from quoted regions will be removed from competitor submissions.
 * all submissions will be combined into a single system output store using `poolSystemOutput`.